Exodusters: Promised lands

-Response to the exodus
+Response

 The Exodus of 1879 consisted mostly of refugees fleeing Mississippi and Louisiana between March and May and Texas later in the year.
-There was considerable uncertainty at the time as to the actual number of Exodusters that arrived in St. Louis.
-However, the Colored Relief Board estimated that about 20,000 Exodusters reached the city between 1879 and 1880; the St. Louis Globe-Democrat quoted 6,206 arriving between March and April 1879 alone.
+There was considerable uncertainty at the time as to the actual number that arrived in St. Louis.
+However, the Colored Relief Board estimated that about 20,000 reached the city between 1879 and 1880; the St. Louis Globe-Democrat states 6,206 arrived between March and April 1879.

-Many steamboat captains refused to carry migrants across the Missouri River, and thousands of Exodusters found themselves stranded for months in St. Louis.
+Many steamboat captains refused to carry migrants across the Missouri River, and thousands were stranded for months in St. Louis.
 Black churches in St. Louis, together with eastern philanthropists, formed the Colored Relief Board and the Kansas Freedmen's Aid Society to help those stranded in St. Louis reach Kansas.
-In contrast to fundraising success in Kansas, "St. Louis officials discouraged the Exodusters whenever possible", and therefore the burden of providing for stranded Exodusters fell entirely on the St. Louis black community.
+In contrast to fundraising success in Kansas, "St. Louis officials discouraged the Exodusters whenever possible", and therefore the burden of providing for stranded Exodusters fell on the St. Louis black community.
 Other private relief organizations were funded by Quakers and other abolitionists in northern states and England.
-The Kansas Freedman's Aid Society raised some $70,000 in support of Exoduster migration and settlement, $13,000 of which came from England.
+The Kansas Freedman's Aid Society raised some $70,000, with $13,000 of coming from England.

-The failure of federal and state governments to financially support black migrants can be attributed to both bureaucratic incompetence (as in the case of the mayor of Kansas being denied temporary assistance from the secretary of war due to congressional jurisdiction) and to nineteenth-century preferences for limited government.
-At the local level, Topeka Mayor Michael C. Case refused to spend municipal funds to aid Exodusters, believing that the money would be better spent to return them to the South.
+The reluctance of federal and state governments to financially support black migrants can be attributed to both bureaucratic incompetence (as in the case of the mayor of Kansas being denied temporary assistance from the secretary of war due to congressional jurisdiction) and to 19th-century preferences for limited government.
+At the local level, Topeka Mayor Michael C. Case declined to spend municipal funds to aid Exodusters, believing that the money would be better spent to return them to the South.
 Moreover, much of the poor white population resented the extent of relief efforts aimed at helping immigrant blacks.